wintvelt/mb-export/README.md

 # Moblybird Finvision export

+### TODO
+* Sync function and Delete should return updated summary-list in JSON

+---

 This is a function that handles requests for exporting incoming invoices.
 For syncing with ExactOnline (or any other platform).
 Built for Finvision.